manualbashing/manualbashing.github.io/content/en/posts/split-an-array-into-n-equal-arrays-in-azure-logic-apps.md

 ![logic apps chunk](/static/logicapps-chunk.png)

-See here for a full workflow definition for this example:
+See here for the full workflow definition of this example:

 {{< gist manualbashing e37e4e0670d23838eb4a636bec1f01aa >}}